mendix/docs/content/en/docs/developerportal/portfolio-management/_index.md

 For users within your company, they do not need to accept their invitation.
 If the users have a Mendix  account, they will immediately be given access and appear on the **Members** tab.
 If they do not have an Mendix account, they will appear on the **Pending Invites** tab.
 After they create a Mendix account and log in to Portfolio Management, they will immediately be given access and appear on the **Members** tab.

-#### 5.1.3 Editing the User Role and Removing a User {#edit-remove-user}

-{{% alert color="info" %}}Only [Portfolio Managers](#access-management) can edit or remove a user.{{% /alert %}}

-At the end of the row, click the ellipsis button (**...**), and then select the corresponding action.
-To update the permissions and the role of a user, click **Edit**.
-To remove a user from the portfolio, click **Remove**.

-{{< figure src="/attachments/developerportal/portfolio-management/edit-delete-user.png" >}}

-#### 5.1.4 Removing Deactivated Users
+#### 5.1.3 Removing Deactivated Users

 {{% alert color="info" %}}Only [Portfolio Managers](#access-management) can remove a deactivated user.{{% /alert %}}

-When there are deactivated members in the portfolio, you can remove all the deactivated users from the portfolio in one go.

-To do so, click **Remove Deactivated Users** above the list on the right side.
-If a deactivated user that you will remove still owns initiatives, these initiatives will no longer have an owner after you remove the deactivated user from the portfolio.
+When there are deactivated members in the portfolio, the **Remove Deactivated Users** button becomes available above the list on the right side.
+Clicking the button allows you to remove all deactivated users from this portfolio in one go.
+If a deactivated user that you will remove still owns initiatives, these initiatives will no longer have an owner after you remove the user from the portfolio.

 ### 5.2 Access Requests {#access-requests}